heapwolf/vines/README.md

 update regardless of the state of synchronization.

-This implementation is limited to the distribution of peer information and data structures in order to support heterogeneous computers and networks.
+This implementation is limited to the distribution of peer information and data structures in order to support heterogeneous infrastructure.

 # What is the Gossip Protocol